 Outside the Citizen brand, the same company also produces the Accutron watches under the name of Bulova.
 So there Citizen earns one more credential for accuracy.

 Now, time to turn towards the quartz variety.
 The plain quartz movements by both are the two sides of the same coin in matters of accuracy, so we will go to the Solar and the Eco-Drive.

 Seiko Solar-powered watches are still quite limited compared to the huge popularity of the Eco-Drive.
 Seiko is extending its Solar range to more of its watch lines, but pretty limited in front of Eco-Drive.
 However, their Astron is Solar and the GPS calibration makes it one of the most accurate watches in the world.
 Same with Citizen GPS watches.
 Or, in that case, the radio-controlled variety; or, the GPS/RC hybrids from both the brands!
 However, without syncing, all of them offer a typical +15 seconds per month, the Kinetic movements alike.

 So, don’t be hell bent on accuracy as the only defining factor unless its nuclear physics or rocket science you deal with or similar such professional jobs where a seconds delay might breed serious danger!
 The beauty of the other aspects of a watch can’t be denied or overlooked.
 They are required, too.

 We’ve explained why you can’t really compare between the accuracy levels of Seiko and Citizen.
-Click on the links below to see a few of each.
+Leave a reply stating what you think about the two.